EARTH CONNECTION FILM FESTIVAL

 This fall, we taught toddlers how to film nature.
 They ran through the forest of a local nature school to capture footage.

 Early findings in our research indicate that early childhood memories play a key part in how adults relate to the environment.
 They remind us of why we love – and relate – to nature, something we ALL share in common.
-Footage from this event will be used to create short films that will promote our Earth Connection Film Festival and will feature at the event itself, wherein young children use the power of film to reclaim their awe, wonder and perspective of nature for adult eyes.

 Toddlers gather after filming the forest to wrap up by singing.